|

 Back to basics, really.'

-Candida Crewe's article, that I wrote to the Daily Mail,
+so incensed by Candida Crewe's article, that I wrote to

-as Fredrica Alleyn, and this letter was published by them
+the Daily Mail, as Fredrica Alleyn, and this letter was

-Conflict, I can tell you that Black Lace novels aren't
+author of Cassandra's Conflict, I can tell you that Black

-text books, or serious literary works.
-They're escapist
+Lace novels aren't text books, or serious literary works.

-sexual fantasies for women, greatly enjoyed by thousands
+They're escapist sexual fantasies for women, greatly enjoyed

-of women who understand this.
-Black Lace questionnaires
+by thousands of women who understand this.
+Black Lace

-and my own discussions with women show most women's favourite
+questionnaires and my own discussions with women show

-sorry if this doesn't fit Ms Crewe's idea of what women
+climate.
+I am sorry if this doesn't fit Ms Crewe's idea

-should fantasise about, but women's liberation is intended
+of what women should fantasise about, but women's liberation

-to give them the freedom to enjoy their sexuality in any
+is intended to give them the freedom to enjoy their sexuality

-way they choose.
-Why should they get over being dictated
+in any way they choose.
+Why should they get over being

 feminists?
 These books are not a betrayal.
 A lot of women